CodeTherapist/codetherapist.github.io/_posts/2019-04-08-csharp8-indexes-ranges.md

 ### Prerequisites & Setup

-You will need [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) and [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) to try out indices.
-We need to modify the .csproj file to enable C# 8.0 and make use of indexes:
+You will need [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) and [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) to try out indexes and ranges.
+We need to modify the .csproj file to enable C# 8.0:

 {% highlight xml %}